gardener/machine-spec/spec.md

 }

 message ListMachinesResponse {
     // MachineList is the map of list of machines.
-Format for the map should be map<MachineID, MachineName>.
+Format for the map should be map<ProviderID, MachineName>.
     // This field is REQUIRED.
     map<string, string> MachineList = 1;
 }